-The Planning Department recommends that the Planning Commission to Take Discretionary Review and approve the project with the extension of the 5' setback at the top floor as mentioned above for the following reasons:
+The Planning Department recommends that the Planning Commission to take Discretionary Review and approve the project with the extension of the 5' setback at the top floor as mentioned above for the following reasons:

-- The proposed project complies with Residential Design Guidelines as determined by the Residential Design Team. - The proposed addition at 22 Ord Court is code compliant. - The project sponsor is seeking variance to construct a second unit at the rear of the subject through lot within an RH-2 Zoning District, increasing the number of family-sized dwelling units in the City, without unduly removing open space.
+- The proposed project complies with Residential Design Guidelines as determined by the Residential Design Team. - The project sponsor is seeking variance to construct a second unit at the rear of the subject through lot within an RH-2 Zoning District, increasing the number of family-sized dwelling units in the City, without unduly removing open space.